Or How Bodaq Interior Film Is Different from What You Are Used.

 Myth #1: It is cheap and low quality.

-This myth was not unfounded because, in the early 2000s, the vinyl film was a simple, cheap, and low-quality solution.
+This myth was not unfounded because, in the early 2000s, the vinyl film was a simple, cheap, low-quality solution.
 However, in 2022, the film is a premium surface solution that imitates natural surfaces so precisely that even a keen eye cannot spot a difference.
-All sorts of businesses tend to use Bodaq film, as it is a quick and effective way to renovate an existing surface or cover a new one.
+Different businesses use Bodaq interior film because it is a quick and effective way to renovate an existing surface or cover a new one.
 It helps save an impressive amount of money without drawbacks to the final result.

-Also, there are six collections of Bodaq Film, namely Wood, Metal, Stone & Marble, Solid Colors, Fabric & Leather, and a new one – Heavy-Duty.
+Also, there are six collections of Bodaq Film – Wood, Metal, Stone & Marble, Solid Colors, Fabric & Leather, and a new one – Heavy-Duty.
 A variety of patterns in the catalog satisfies every design idea.
 The only limit is your imagination.

 In the pictures below, you can see how the modern interior film looks.

-Myth #2: The film cannot be installed near hot or humid areas.
+Myth #2: You cannot install the film near hot or humid areas.

 It is a myth that may be logical for some kinds of films, especially ones that use old-school manufacturing technologies.
-As we all know, humidity ruins different materials, and it comes unstuck from surfaces.
+We all know that humidity ruins different materials, and it unsticks from surfaces.

-However, Bodaq Film uses a new moisture-wicking technology that allows its usage in places with high humidity levels such as shower stalls.
-Additionally, the film has antimicrobial and antifungal properties, which cannot be said about the majority of standard renovation materials.
+However, Bodaq Film uses a new moisture-wicking technology that allows its usage in places with high humidity levels, such as shower stalls.
+Additionally, the film has antimicrobial and antifungal properties.
+It is not true about the majority of standard renovation materials.

 Myth #3: Thickness determines durability.

-The myth was based on some paper-based materials, which is true – you can easily tear the paper.
-But it is not applicable in the case of interior film because it only has a paper backing that is not involved in the installation (by the way, it is the only waste that you will have after the installation.)
+The myth is formed on paper-based materials because you can easily tear the paper.
+But it is not applicable in the case of interior film because it only has a paper backing that is not involved in the installation.
+By the way, it is the only waste you will have after the installation.)

-The embossed and printed film layer has a simplified air-channeled adhesive made of acrylic plastic, which is also known as polymethyl methacrylate (PMMA).
+The embossed and printed film layer has a simplified air-channeled adhesive made of acrylic plastic.
+It is also known as polymethyl methacrylate (PMMA).
 It does not contain potentially harmful bisphenol-A subunits found in polycarbonate.
 PMMA is a strong but thin and lightweight material.

-So, it is an advantageous resurfacing material for elevator enclosures where weight is crucial.
+So, it is a beneficial resurfacing material for elevator enclosures where weight is crucial.